NAMlab/deepCRE_reimplemented/readme.md

 the gene_models folder. **Type: string.**
 - targets: either the full path to the targets file or the name of the targets file in the tpm_counts folder. **Type: string.**
-- pickle_key: Key for the species used in the pickle file containing the validation genes.
+- pickle_key: Key(s) for the species used in the pickle file containing the validation genes.
 **Type: string.**

 The model case parameter still needs to be set to "msr" to indicate that multiple species are to be trained on.
-Chromosomes are not needed to be specified, since in the MSR case, the validation will be executed in a chross species validation manner.
+Chromosomes are not needed to be specified, since in the MSR case, the validation will be executed in a cross species validation manner.
 The other optional parameters are still available and can be used to further specify the training process.